viamrobotics/docs/docs/fleet/cli.md

 ### robots

-The `robots` command allows you to manage your robot fleet.
+The `robots` command allows you to manage your machine fleet.
 This includes:

 - Listing all robots that you have access to, filtered by organization and location.